G. M. C. Balayogi Athletic Stadium

-Ganti Mohana Chandra Balayogi Athletic Stadium (GMC Balayogi Athletic Stadium) is a multi-purpose stadium situated in the Gachibowli suburb of Hyderabad, Telangana, India.
+Ganti Mohana Chandra Balayogi Athletic Stadium (G. M. C. Balayogi Athletic Stadium) is a multi-purpose stadium situated in the Gachibowli suburb of Hyderabad, Telangana, India.
 It is located beside International Institute of Information Technology (IIIT), Hyderabad.
 The stadium is part of a sports complex built in 2002 by the N. Chandrababu Naidu Government to host the 2003 Afro-Asian Games.
 It is used mostly for football matches.
 The stadium has a capacity of 18,000 and contains an eight-lane 400m running synthetic athletic track, a 10-lane 100m sprinting track and a four-lane synthetic warm-up track.
 Inside the athletic tracks lies a football field 105 x 68 m in size.
 It was built at a cost of ₹35.30 crores covering a built-up area of 14,850 sqm.